thisIsVishalDixit/CRUD-Operations-Laravel/README.md

-# Laravel-CRUD-Operations
-Here is a complete code of file for Laravel CRUD Operations.

-For perform laravel crud opeartion make sure you already install laravel.

-then start Xampp server on Apache and MySQL both.

-then open folder in command line argument for sortcut key open file then click file name then type ** cmd ** then type line in cmd

-** php artisan serve **

-then laravel generate url paste on any browser.
-Now your CRUD operation showing.
+you'll find the complete code file for performing CRUD operations in Laravel.
+Before you proceed, ensure that you have Laravel installed on your system.
+Start the XAMPP server with both Apache and MySQL running.
+Open the folder in the command line; alternatively, you can use a shortcut by opening the file, clicking on the file name, and typing "cmd."
+In the command prompt, type the following command: php artisan serve
+Laravel will generate a URL; copy and paste it into any web browser.
+This will display your CRUD operations in action.